 At the beginning of 2017, Forbes wrote that despite the “abysmal” year for biotech during 2016, the biotech sector would see a continued spending from the private sector into biotech venture, with over $5 billion in acquisitions for public companies.

-Still, despite the unknown variable of pricing, the case for investing in biotech stocks remains.
-The sector is immersed in the long-term goal of developing treatment for patients to combat diseases, making the upside potential of biotech stocks extremely encouraging.
+This year we have seen two reports indicate that despite tumultuous and unclear political and regulatory situation the biotech market has been able to thrive forward.
+Despite the unknown variable of pricing, the case for biotech investing stocks remains.
+The sector is immersed in the long-term goal of developing treatments for patients to combat several diseases.

-An EY report indicated so far in 2017 the biotech sector has seen a bounce from the broader market and the “lure” of potential tax reform in the US.
+An EY report indicated 2017 has been a bounce-back year for biotech thanks to the broader market and the “lure” of tax reform in the States.

 Investing in biotech: ETFs give insight into overall market

-The top biotech ETFs have seen a positive increases in 2017 so far with the NASDAQ Biotechnology (INDEXNASDAQ:NBI) going up 19.05 percent, iShares NASDAQ Biotechnology Index (NASDAQ:IBB) 18.75 percent, SPDR S&P Biotech (ETF)(NYSEARCA:XBI) 32.15 percent and the First Trust NYSE Arca Biotechnology Index Fund (NYSEARCA:FBT) 27.04 percent.
+The NASDAQ Biotechnology (INDEXNASDAQ:NBI) index has performed well year-to-date, going up 3.85 percent.
+Meanwhile, the top biotech ETFs have seen consistent increases so far in 2018.
+For example, iShares NASDAQ Biotechnology Index (NASDAQ:IBB) has increased 3.82 percent, SPDR S&P Biotech (ETF)(NYSEARCA:XBI) has risen 2.6 percent and the First Trust NYSE Arca Biotechnology Index Fund (NYSEARCA:FBT) is up 3.93 percent.

-The performance of these stocks often provide a solid indication on the market’s feel regarding the whole biotech industry.
+The performance of these stocks often provides a solid indication on the market’s feel regarding the whole biotech industry.

 Don’t forget to follow @INN_LifeScience for real-time updates!